 Microsoft’s latest operating system, Windows 8, provides a plethora of new features and a complete overhaul of the previous user interface.
-A lot of people wish to try Windows 8 but don’t want to go through the hassle of creating a new partitions or overwriting your current Windows OS with a clean install.
+A lot of people wish to try Windows 8 but don’t want to go through the hassle of creating a new partition or overwriting your current Windows OS with a clean install.

 We have already seen How to install Windows 8 in a Parallels Virtual Machine on Mac.
 Similarly, you can run Windows 8 in your current Windows OS by using VirtualBox.
-VirtualBox is virtualization software that allows you to run other operating systems such as Windows, Linux, FreeBSD, OpenSolaris or even Android Mobile OS on your computer.
+VirtualBox is a virtualization software that allows you to run other operating systems such as Windows, Linux, FreeBSD, OpenSolaris or even Android Mobile OS on your computer.

 Gathering the Necessary Files: